-- Portfolio turnover measures the speed in which securities are bought or sold by fund managers in a particular time.
-It is critical to know the rate at which the buying and selling happens to decide whether to invest in the fund or not.
-Funds having a higher rate are likely to have a higher fees collected as a percentage of the turnover.
+Portfolio turnover measures the speed in which securities are bought or sold by fund managers at a particular time.
+It is critical to know the rate at which the buying and selling happen to decide whether to invest in the fund or not.
+Funds having a higher rate are likely to have higher fees collected as a percentage of the turnover.

-- Any potential investor considers the turnover as a measure for deciding whether to invest in a fund or not.
-High turnover means high cost for the investor and lower net income.
+Any potential investor considers the turnover as a measure for deciding whether to invest in a fund or not.
+A high turnover means a high cost for the investor and lower net income.
 However, there may be instances in which a high rate of turnover fetches high returns which in turn increases the profits of the investor.